ay-bros-inc/btc-hack/README.md

 # Purpyl Bitcoin Address Hacker

-An automated bitcoin wallet collider that brute forces random wallet addresses by checking their balance in real-time.
+An automated bitcoin wallet generator that generates random wallet addresses with associated private key and checks their balance in real-time.

 **⚠️ This program is intended to demonstrate a potential security flaw in blockchain technology.
 Use and distribution of this program is purely for educational purposes only and is not intended for use in any malicious ways. ⚠️**